 Yet, ensuring regular backups of your data can take a significant amount of time and attention from your in-house IT function.

-To ensure that your SME has the security of regular data backups without diverting too much resources or personnel, you can engage managed backup and recovery services from a third-party MSPs.
+To ensure that your SME has the security of regular data backups without diverting too many resources or personnel, you can consider outsourcing managed backup and recovery services from a third-party managed service provider.

-These services include scheduled automatic backups and audits to ensure proper storage of data, amongst others.
+These services include scheduled automatic backups and audits to ensure proper data storage.

-With these experts managing your backup and recovery procedures, you can be assured that your critical business data will be in safe hands.
+With these experts managing your backup and recovery procedures, you can be assured that your critical business data will be safe.

-And in worst-case scenarios such as systems failure or natural disasters, such managed backup and recovery services will ensure that your SME is able to return to normal business operations in a timely manner.
+And in worst-case scenarios such as systems failure or natural disasters, such managed backup and recovery services will ensure that your company can return to normal business operations in a timely manner.

-As an example, a business in the oil & gas industry suffered a ransomware attack which caused significant damage to their network and infrastructure.
+For instance, a business in the oil & gas industry suffered a ransomware attack which caused significant damage to its network and infrastructure.

-This was partially because the business had no protections in place for their servers and workstations, and had no firewalls in place for their network as well.
+This was partially because the business had no protections for its servers and workstations and no firewalls for its network.
 On top of that, their on-site backup had also been compromised by the attack.

-To protect themselves against a future attack, the oil & gas company engaged AFON to beef up their network security, as well as provide robust managed backup and recovery services.
+To protect itself against a future attack, the oil & gas company engaged AFON to beef up its network security and provide robust, managed backup and recovery services.

-AFON implemented an off-site backup to safeguard the critical business data of the customer, on top of other services which improved the security of their IT infrastructure as a whole.
+AFON implemented an off-site backup to safeguard the critical business data of the customer, on top of other services.
+This improved the security of the company’s IT infrastructure as a whole.

-During normal business operations, your employees are inevitably going to face issues with the software or hardware they use on a day-to-day basis.
+During normal business operations, your employees will inevitably face issues with the software or hardware they use daily.

-Resolving these issues are part of the duties of an in-house IT function, but you can also engage managed IT support services from a third-party MSP to cover this business need.
+While resolving these issues is part of the duties of an in-house IT function, outsourcing managed IT support services from a third-party managed service provider to cover this business need is another option.

-With managed IT support services, your employees can call into a remote help centre operated by the MSP, for assistance with any IT issue they may encounter.
+With managed IT support services, your employees can call a remote help centre operated by the managed service provider for assistance with any IT issue they may encounter.

-It also means that you won’t have to incur the higher costs of maintaining an in-house IT function simply to provide IT support, or alternatively free your existing IT team to support the growth strategy of your SME instead of burdening them with IT support tasks.
+It also means that your company won’t incur the higher costs of maintaining an in-house IT function simply to provide IT support.
+It also frees your existing IT team to support the growth strategy of your SME instead of burdening them with IT support tasks.

-As you've seen from our overview of managed IT services available on the market today, there is no business IT need that a third-party MSP can't fulfill.
+As you've seen from our overview of managed IT services available today, there is no business IT needs that a third-party managed service provider can't fulfil.

-Whether you're trying to reduce your IT-related costs or to free your in-house team to support your core business, engaging an MSP for their managed IT services is a viable option for you.
+Whether you're trying to reduce your IT-related costs or free your in-house team to support your core business, engaging a managed service provider for its managed IT services is a viable option.

 We hope that you've found this overview of managed IT services useful.
 If you're keen on outsourcing your IT needs, do consider the services of our certified IT professionals.

-Do get in contact with us, and let us show you what we can do to help you get the most out of your IT assets!
+Get in touch with us, and let us show you what we can do to help your company get the most out of your IT assets!